cvdigitalai/katecheo/README.md

     $ ./deploy.sh
     ```

 6. This will deploy all of the Katecheo modules to your cluster.
-Once the Katecheo pod is in a `running` state, you will be able to serve multi-topic answers at the following endpoint: `http://<ingress IP>/seldon/default/katecheo/api/v0.1/predictions`
+Once the Katecheo pod is in a `running` state, you will be able to serve multi-topic answers at the following endpoint: `http://<ingress IP>/seldon/default/katecheo/api/v0.1/predictions`.
+You can usually find the `<ingress IP>` using the `kubectl get svc` command and looking for the public IP for, e.g., ambassador.

 ## Usage

 Example request (Question):

 ```
-$ curl -X POST -H 'Content-Type: application/json' -d '{"data": {"names": ["message"], "ndarray": ["What does the Bible say about vegetarianism?"]}}' http://35.201.10.193/seldon/default/katecheo/api/v0.1/predictions
+$ curl -X POST -H 'Content-Type: application/json' -d '{"data": {"names": ["message"], "ndarray": ["How should you treat people with high risk factors for coronary heart disease?"]}}' http://<ingress IP>/seldon/default/katecheo/api/v0.1/predictions
 ```

 Example response (Answer):